-When patients miss their scheduled therapy appointments, they also miss out on key opportunities to make progress.
-These situations also ultimately cost providers time and money.
+When patients miss their scheduled therapy appointments, they are also missing out on key opportunities to make progress.
+These situations also ultimately end up costing providers time and money.

-Sending therapy session reminders can help therapists reduce no-shows, enhance relationships with patients, and make their operations more efficient.
+Sending therapy session reminders is a valuable way for therapists to reduce the frequency of no-shows, enhance relationships with patients, and make their operations more efficient.

 But are these reminders considered protected health information (PHI)?
-Here is what you need to know about how to keep your therapy session reminders HIPAA compliant.
+Here is what you need to know about keeping your therapy session reminders HIPAA compliant.

 What does the HIPAA Privacy Rule say about appointment reminders?